An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: V-Model Concept for Building ML-enabled Systems

-At a high level, in each phase of the Vee chart on the left leg, we apply 11 functions, mapped from 11 SE functions, to achieve the objectives.
-From the process perspective, given the target ML-enabled system or ML-based project of interest, this process first follows the left leg downwards, and then follows the right leg upwards, to finish each phase in order.
+At a high level, in each phase of the Vee chart on the left leg, we apply 11 SE functions, to achieve the objectives.
+From the process perspective, given the target system or project of interest, this process first follows the left leg downwards, and then follows the right leg upwards, to finish each phase in order.
 The left leg is focused on formulation, with the goal of decomposing the system into subsystems and components and finishing the design.
 The right leg is focused on implementation, with the goal of integrating the system from the component level with verifications.
-One appealing feature of the Vee chart is the clear system boundary and responsibility between system, subsystem, and components.
-This addresses several challenges as mentioned by practitioners' evidence and propositions (proposition CP7).
+Note that Pre-Phase A and Phase F are not explicitly shown in Figure~\ref{fig:v4ml_vchart}.

-Specifically, following the left leg, in Pre-Phase A, concept exploration and opportunity/benefit analysis are performed during the project planning to generate candidate ideas and select the project based on the opportunity sizing data or/and stakeholders' needs.
-In Phase A, requirements and architecture at the system level are created.
-This phase usually refers to any company-wide or cross-team/organization initiative.
-If there is no such cross-team initiative or concept study, Phase A and Phase B can be merged into a single Phase to represent the ML-enabled system.
-In Phase B, the preliminary design is created for the ML-enabled subsystem.
-The design includes requirements, interfaces, concepts from the user perspective, and technical solutions.
-Phase C is the detailed design at the component level for ML, non-ML, data, infra components, etc.
+\textbf{Connection to ML Engineering.} One appealing feature of the Vee chart is the clear system boundary and responsibility between the system, subsystem, and components.
+We will show later that this addresses several challenges as mentioned by practitioners' evidence and propositions.
+Specifically, following the left leg, in Pre-Phase A, concept exploration and opportunity/benefit analysis are performed during the project planning to generate candidate ideas and select the project based on the opportunity sizing data or stakeholders' needs.
+In Phase A, how the system operates to achieve stakeholders' needs is described.
+In Phase B, requirements at the system level are created, followed by the high-level design for the system and the sub-system requirements in Phase C. Note that in ML development, Phase B and Phase C could be merged into a single Phase if there is no need to distinguish system and sub-system.
+Phase D is the detailed design at the component level for ML, non-ML, data, infra components, etc.

-On the right leg, Phase D is building up components and subsystems to form the system, with a focus on testing at both the component level and system level, where the issue of unclear responsibility for system level testing is stated by both literature and practitioners.
-Finally, Phase E explicitly calls out the system retirement, replacement, or cleanup, which is reported by practitioners to be missing for several ML-based projects.
+On the right leg, Phase E is building up components and subsystems to form the system, with a focus on testing at both the component level and system level, where the issue of unclear responsibility for system-level testing is stated by both literature~\cite{nahar2022collaboration} and practitioners.
+Finally, Phase F explicitly calls out the system retirement, replacement, or cleanup, which is reported by practitioners to be missing for several ML-based projects.